An Algorithm for Learning Smaller Representations of Models With Scarce Data: Introduction

 \subsection{Outline}

-The remaining of this paper is structured as follows: we begin by providing a brief survey of related approaches to this and similar problems in \secref{relatedwork}.
-After establishing notational conventions, basic definitions, and assumptions in \secref{background}, we introduce Agora in \secref{algorithm}.
-We provide an analysis of its correctness and asymptotic bounds in \secref{proofs}, before concluding in \secref{conclusion} with a discussion of our work, as well as potential applications--and pitfalls--when using this algorithm.
+The rest of this paper is structured as follows: we provide a brief survey of related approaches to this and similar problems in \secref{relatedwork}.
+After establishing notation, basic definitions, and assumptions in \secref{background}, we introduce Agora in \secref{algorithm}.
+We provide an analysis of its correctness and asymptotic bounds in \secstworef{proofs}{timebounds}, before concluding in \secref{conclusion} with a discussion of our work, as well as potential applications---and pitfalls---when using this algorithm.